earthly/earthly/CONTRIBUTING.md

 You may need to adjust the docker login command in the `earthly-integration-test-base:` target by removing the Earthly repository and adjusting for your login credentials provider.

+### Documentation

+Changes to the contents of `docs/` will be automatically updated to [docs.earthly.dev](https://docs.earthly.dev/); this is a problem for new features since the published documentation will reference features which are missing from the current released version of earthly.
+To ensure docs stay in sync, documentation for new features must be submitted via a seperate PR to the `next` branch.

+When a new version of earthly is [released](release/README.md), the `next` branch gets merged into the `main` branch, which then propigates to the published documentation.

 ## CLA

 ### Individual